kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/docs_style_guide.md

 * Any reference to a product name should use the product’s preferred capitalization. (e.g., <nospell>"macOS", "GTK", "pytest", "Pygame", "PyScript"</nospell>).
 * If a term is being used "as code", then it should be quoted as inline code, by wrapping it in single backticks, rather than being added to the dictionary.

-## Reference links
+## Cross-referencing information

+You are regularly going to have good reason to reference other existing information in the documentation.
+This section covers the various ways you can do that, each of which are based on the type of information being referenced.

 MkDocs renders standard Markdown formatted links.
-It also supports rendering a reference link syntax that allows you to link to various other elements in the documentation using a modified Markdown link.
-This includes linking to, among other things, standard Markdown header anchors, custom Markdown header and text anchors, custom reference IDs, documented classes and class methods or attributes, and specific external documentation references.

-Standard Markdown formatted links are as follows:
+Standard Markdown formatted web hyperlinks are as follows:

 ```markdown
 [Link text](https://example.com/)